 Whether you’re travelling as a family, couple, or corporate party, you’ll need to think carefully about the catering options for your group.
 Whether you read expert articles about The Best Restaurants in the Alps, check Trip Advisor, or speak to one of our experts, there are many different ways to ensure your holiday is a culinary success.

 Alternatively, for real food aficionados, why not take a look at our Mountain Gourmet Ski Experience.
-Now in its fourth year, this unmissable combination of skiing and fine dining runs from 17th – 20th March, 2017.
+We’ve just returned from our seventh annual event, an unmissable combination of skiing and fine dining.
 For more information, contact Jessica Gorman by email at firstname.lastname@example.org

 4. Pick Your Instructor to Meet Your Needs